raspberrypilearning/quiz-time/en/step_4.md

 ## Add more questions

-In this step you will add two more questions.
+In this step, you will add two more questions.

 ### Copy the question container